GG-Muniz/holbertonschool-simple_shell/README.md

 Holberton Coding School San Juan - Simple Shell Group Project

 ## Table of Content
-:computer:
-:computer:
-:computer:
+Description
+Files

 ## Description

+Create a a simple Unix command-line interpreter (shell) from scratch.
 Simple_shell is a lightweight, interactive shell that accepts user commands, parses them, and executes them using fork and execve.
-It supports command arguments, built-in commands like exit, and works in both interactive and non-interactive modes.
+It supports command arguments, built-in commands like exit, and works in bothinteractive and non-interactive modes.

-### What...

-# Simple Shell - Command Execution and Prompt Display

-This repository is part of a custom UNIX command line interpreter project.
-The files included here contribute to displaying the shell prompt and executing user commands using the `execve` system call.

 ## Files